zopefoundation/Zope/docs/zope4/migration/zodb.rst

     ``mkwsgiinstance`` and under ``parts/<INSTANCE_NAME>/etc`` if you used ``plone.recipe.zope2instance``) reflect what was in your Zope 2 configuration before the migration

+  - start the Application using ``bin/runwsgi etc/zope.ini`` or
+    ``bin/<INSTANCE_NAME>``, depending on the mechanism you used to create the instance configuration.
+Test it intensively for incompatibilities and errors.

-- make sure the Zope instance(s) and ZEO server that serves your ZODB are shut down
+- shut down the Zope instance(s) and ZEO server that serves your ZODB

 - run ``bin/zodbverify -f path/to/Data.fs`` to uncover any errors in your ZODB.
   You may see cryptic errors pointing to the ``Products`` attribute of the ``Control_Panel``, this is not critical.
 All others need to be fixed.

-- do a dry-run test conversion:
-  ``bin/zodbupdate -n -f path/to/Data.fs --convert-py3 --encoding-fallback latin1``

-- if the dry run indicated no errors, do the actual first conversion:
-  ``bin/zodbupdate -f var/filestorage/Data.fs --convert-py3 --encoding-fallback latin1``

 Now you have a ZODB that is ready to be opened under Python 3 for the remaining steps.